ramadasmr/cm-isle/README.md

 # cm-isle
-A cross-configuration management lab for building and comparing infrastructure using Ansible, SaltStack, Puppet, and more - starting simple, growing by scenarios.
+A cross-configuration management lab for building and comparing infrastructure using Ansible, SaltStack, Puppet, and more—starting simple, growing by scenarios.

+## Structure

+- **`ansible/`**: inventories, playbooks, roles (currently includes `roles/docker`)